atmoon7098/moon_app/README.markdown

 # Ruby on Rails Application

+Term Project for COIN067 Ruby on Rails.
+This is an application for posting items for sail.
+The application provides functionalities similar to that of craigslist.org with login capability.

-This is the second-version of experimental application for COIN067 class. by Tien-Jan Moon (5/29/2011)
+by Tien-Jan Moon  created 5/29/2011